Body Symphonies 300 Hour Yoga Teacher and Practitioner Training 2023-2024 – Edinburgh

 Annamaria also supports women and their babies as craniosacral therapist and is currently studying perinatal imprints on the Integrative Baby Therapy Course with Embodied Consciousness trainings.
 Annamaria started teaching yoga postnatal mother and baby classes after the birth of her first child, in 2000.
 It happened spontaneously from meeting with a group of women to learn baby massage, and from there, deciding to collectively hire a hall and pay 50p each to gather and have Annamaria facilitate the group.
 Her own children were constant source of teaching in the process.
 Over time the classes evolved into their own form.

-The course is 65 hours of which 42 are contact hours.
-It has been accredited by the IYN and it is held in Edinburgh, over one week Monday to Thursday and one week-end Saturday and Sunday a few months later when we gather to review together and assess before beginning.
+The Level 1 course is held in Edinburgh, over one week Monday to Thursday and one week-end Saturday and Sunday a few months later when we gather to review together and assess before beginning.